ScottLogic/lookingatyou/README.md

 ## Deployment

-Looking At You is automatically deployed to a S3 bucket after each successful merge to the Master branch.
+Looking At You is automatically deployed to a S3 bucket after each successful merge to the master branch.
 The project can be accessed [here](https://looking-at-you.s3.amazonaws.com/index.html).

 Any branch prepended with `feature/` will also be automatically deployed after passing the required linting check and tests.
 Feature branches can be accessed at `https://looking-at-you.s3.amazonaws.com/BRANCH_NAME` where `BRANCH_NAME` is the name of the feature branch you are trying to access.
+These branches are currently not cleaned up when deleted.

 In order to deploy the application manually first install all dependencies and build the project: